 Tickets for the Gingerbread City

-Entry tickets cost £9.00 for adults and £7.00 for under 12s.
-Kids under three go free.
+Entry tickets for previous years cost £9.00 for adults and £7.00 for under 12s.
+Kids under three were free.
 Tickets can be bought on the door or booked online.
 Buying the tickets online means divulging a fair amount of your personal information.
 So unless you’re going for a workshop there’s no real reason not to just turn up and save yourself the hassle.